-There is a statutory obligation on all employees to report suspicions of money laundering to the "appropriate person".
-For the purposes of these Guidelines, the "appropriate person" is identified and appointed as the Money Laundering Reporting Officer (MLRO or Compliance Officer) in accordance with regulations of the Financial Transactions Reporting Regulations, 2000.
-Once an employee has reported his or her suspicion to the MLRO or Compliance Officer, he or she has fully satisfied the statutory obligation.

-All financial institutions have an obligation to ensure-
+- There is a statutory obligation on all employees to report suspicions of money laundering to the "appropriate person".
+For the purposes of these Guidelines, the "appropriate person" is identified and appointed as the Money Laundering Reporting Officer (MLRO) in accordance with the Financial Transactions Reporting Regulations, 2000.
+Once an employee has reported his or her suspicion to the MLRO he or she has fully satisfied the statutory obligation. - 106 All financial institutions have an obligation to ensure-

-- that all prospective suspicious transactions will be passed without delay to the Money Laundering Reporting Officer or Compliance Officer; and - that the Money Laundering Reporting Officer or Compliance Officer should be resident in The Bahamas in order to facilitate expeditions reporting of all suspicious transactions to The Financial Intelligence Unit.
+- that all prospective suspicious transactions reports should be passed without delay to the Money Laundering Reporting Officer; and, - that the Money Laundering Reporting Officer should be resident in The Bahamas in order to facilitate the expeditious reporting of all suspicious transactions to the Financial Intelligence Unit.